Skip to content

 In notebooks, Pret layouts cannot be "mixed" with JupyterLab’s own UI system, and will always be embedded in a single JupyterLab tab.
 You may prefer displaying specific views in separate cells.

-Simply display the variables notes_view, entities_view, note_text_view (the return values of app.render_text and app.render_table) in different cells.
+Simply display the variables notes_view, entities_view, note_text_view (the return values of factory.create_table_widget, factory.create_form_widget and factory.create_text_widget) in separate cells.

 Syncing, collaboration, and saving